pramnora/Linode/README.md

 >>port: 22

 ...and, much to my surprise it actually worked.
-Horray, I should now easily be able to both transfer: upload/download files! ;-)
+Horray, I can now very easily both create/transfer: 'upload/download' files...in between Windows 10 Pro/Linux Ubuntu 20.04 LTS! ;-)

--(Though, I still haven't tried uploading/downloading anything, yet...; but, soon, shall try doing that.)-
+-(**NOTE**: There may be some diffence between the two file systems...; for example Linux doesn't need to use any dot + fileNameExtension.)-

 ## Some basic LINUX commands...